rsanandres/Raphael-San-Andres-Portfolio/README.md

 Used NBA data from 1979 to 2022 to create Seaborn visualizations and MVP predictions models.
 Constructed a Logistic Regression model to determine most important statistical predictor of MVPs.
 Created KNN, Random Forest, and SVM models to create predictions for a season’s MVP.

-## 🐦 Sentiment Anlysis Twitter - Queen Elizabeth II's Death
+## 🐦 Sentiment Analysis Twitter - Queen Elizabeth II's Death
 - Python
 - Twitter API
 - Sentiment Analysis